mcgill-robotics/compsys/README.md

 ```
 #### Parameter:
 - `[host_name]`: the name of the host you wish to connect to, the host must be
 present in your `/etc/hosts` file.
+This parameter is not required, leave it
+empty to set the roscore to your local host.

 ## FAQs